marcelkornblum/dialectic/README.md

 All general discussion pages, and the site in general, will be widely visible to the general public.
 Some member information may be restricted.

-Members will be required to authenticate with the site before contributing to any debate, and a high level of verification (multi-factor) will be required before committing certain actions: suggesting debate topics or voting.
+Members will be required to authenticate with the site before contributing to any debate, and a high level of verification (multi-factor) will be required before committing certain actions such as suggesting debate topics or voting.

 Membership will only be open to eligible UK voters and those who will be eligible to vote at the next General Election.
 This is because it’s important that the views expressed and decisions made relate to the UK as a political entity.